neillimaye/neillimaye.github.io/index.md

 [BetterTempTool](https://neillimaye.github.io/bettertemptool) - A ReactJS tool for medical marijuana patients to optimize their vaporizer use (Currently integrating Redux into it)

-[BetterTempTool-Redux Rewrite](https://github.com/neillimaye/btt-redux) - Source code only, prototype coming soon - BetterTempTool rewritten with a Redux backend for added functionality & expandability (like holy crap so many opportunities)
+[BetterTempTool-Redux Rewrite](https://github.com/neillimaye/btt-redux) - Source code only since Github pages doesn't support any backends, prototype coming soon - BetterTempTool rewritten with a Redux backend for added functionality & expandability

 [Project Strauch](https://github.com/neillimaye/projectstrauch) - Source code only - Annotated Django & React tutorials to make them comprehensible from the source code